WindRiver-Labs/wrlinux-x/README.md

 wrlinux-9 setup
 ===============

-With this tool you can either create a new distribution builder project, or create a mirror that other projects can be based on.
+With this tool you can either create a new distribution builder platform project, or create a mirror that other projects can be based on.

+In addition, you can use the tool to obtain information about available project configuration options.

 The tool uses a layer index (such as layers.openembedded.org), as specified in the bin/settings.py file, to determine what layers are required to construct